Gearless Center Differential

 Exhaust Brakes do not work with Common-Rail Diesel motors.

 Some additional items may be required if the vehicle has a turbo fitted.
-This is generally an EGR blanking plate, although a small hole in the blanking plate will be required.
+This is generally an EGR blanking plate, although a small hole in the blanking plate will be required on some vehicles.

 For older vehicles that are not common-rail diesel, are not turbo and do not have any exhaust gas sensors fitted, they should work extremely well.